dwudeputy/notes/notes/daily-note.md

 # Daily Note

+- The note is more like daily knowledge insertion, better reach to myself for explanantion if not clear on some quick notes (Happy to explain) ~

 - This note is focus on writing the some essential notes for daily works

 ## `prodtest` setup